Synthetixio/synthetix/README.md

 ## Files

-The following files should be sufficient for deplyoing version 1.0 of the havven system.
-We have leant heavily towards simplicity and explicitness where possible, and towards verbosity and descriptiveness even to the point of excess.
+The following files should be sufficient for deploying and testing version 1.0 of the havven system.
+We have leant heavily towards logical simplicity and explicitness where possible; while in documentation and naming conventions, verbosity and descriptiveness even to the point of excess.
-Some consideration has been given to efficiency, but typically in determining how to allow operations to pay for themselves as they go.
+Some consideration has been given to efficiency, but typically architecturally, in determining how to allow operations to pay for themselves as they go.
 We have mostly forgone local and machine optimisations whenever they would come at the expense of clarity or simplicity.

 * `deploy.py` for deploying Havven contracts to the blockchain.
 * `run_tests.py` runs the test suite.